Optimal Equivariant Matchings on the 6-Cube with an Application to the King Wen Sequence: Abstract

 \section{Abstract}

-We characterize perfect matchings on the Boolean hypercube $\B^n$ that are equivariant under the Klein four-group $K_4 = \langle \comp, \rev \rangle$ generated by bitwise complement and reversal.
-For $n = 6$, we prove there exists a \emph{unique} $K_4$-equivariant matching minimizing total Hamming cost among matchings using only $\comp$ or $\rev$ pairings, achieving cost 120 versus 192 for the complement-only matching.
-The optimal matching is determined by a simple ``reverse-priority rule'': pair each element with its reversal unless it is a palindrome, in which case pair with its complement.
-We verify that the historically significant King Wen sequence of the I Ching is isomorphic to this optimal matching.
-Notably, allowing $\comp \circ \rev$ pairings yields lower cost (96), but the King Wen sequence follows the structurally simpler rule.
-All results are formally verified in Lean~4 with the Mathlib library.
+We study equivariant perfect matchings on the Boolean hypercube $\B^6$ under the Klein four-group $K_4 = \langle \comp, \rev \rangle$ generated by bitwise complement and reversal.
+Among matchings using only $\comp$ or $\rev$ pairings, there is a unique Hamming-cost minimizer, given by a simple ``reverse-priority rule'': pair each element with its reversal unless it is a palindrome, in which case pair it with its complement.
+This matching has total Hamming cost 120, compared to 192 for the complement-only matching.
+The historically significant King Wen sequence of the I Ching realizes precisely this matching.
+Pure Hamming minimization over the full $K_4$ action is different: allowing $\comp \circ \rev$ lowers the cost to 96.
+The King Wen rule is recovered, however, as the unique Hamming-weight-preserving optimum: it minimizes failures of Hamming-weight preservation before Hamming distance, and it is stable for the weighted energy $\alpha|\Delta w|+\beta d_H$ throughout the open region $\alpha>\beta$.
+The finite orbit counts and case distinctions are checked in Lean~4.